Pardon: France

 Pardons and acts of clemency (droit de grâce) are granted by the president of France, who, ultimately, is the sole judge of the propriety of the measure.
 It is a prerogative of the president which is directly inherited from that of the kings of France.
 The convicted person sends a request for pardon to the president of the republic.
 The prosecutor of the court that pronounced the verdict reports on the case, and the case goes to the Ministry of Justice's directorate of criminal affairs and pardons for further consideration.

 If granted, the decree of pardon is signed by the president, the prime minister, the minister of justice, and possibly other ministers involved in the consideration of the case.
 It is not published in the Journal Officiel.

-The decree may spare the applicant from serving the balance of his or her sentence, or commute the sentence to a lesser one.
+The decree may spare the applicant from serving the balance of their sentence, or commute the sentence to a lesser one.
 It does not suppress the right for the victim of the crime to obtain compensation for the damages it suffered, and does not erase the condemnation from the criminal record.

 When the death penalty was in force in France, all capital sentences resulted in a presidential review for a possible clemency.
 Executions were carried out if and only if the president rejected clemency, by signing a document on which it was written: "decides to let justice take its course".

 The Parliament of France, on occasions, grants amnesty.
 This is a different concept and procedure from that described above, although the phrase "presidential amnesty" (amnistie présidentielle) is sometimes pejoratively applied to some acts of parliament traditionally voted upon after a presidential election, granting amnesty for minor crimes.